kleintody/Snips-Wetter/README.md

     ```bash
     sam install assistant
     ```
-    You will be asked to enter two values:
+    You will be asked to enter a few values:
+	- `detail`
+		Snips-Wetter provides more detailed weather reports if this is True
     - `openweathermap_api_key`
         Here you (copy and) paste the key you generated before.
-    - `default_city`
+    - `city`
         This is the location that is used when no location has been said, e.g. Berlin (without quotes).
+	- `zipcode`
+		Zipciode of your city (more precice in case of big cities)
+	- `country`
+		needed for the api to find a city by zipcode`
+	- `lat` and `lon`
+		latitude and longitude of where you live are the most precize way to get the weather

     This data is stored on your device.